The Clear Edge

 “Let me walk through the math.
 Your business will save $144K annually from this work.
 I’m charging $67K, which is 47% of first-year value and 16% of three-year value.
 Most consultants charge 40–60% of annual value.
 This is on the lower end of industry standard for this impact level.”

-Confidence comes from having pricing logic, not from lowering numbers.
+Bottom line: Confidence comes from having pricing logic, not from lowering numbers.

-The Negotiation Framework (When Clients Push Back)
+Negotiation Framework For Math-Backed Pricing When Clients Push Back

-The Three-Tier Response System
+Three-Tier Response System For Pricing Negotiations

 Tier 1: Clarify before conceding